Home

 Jacob's Mistake - According to the Scriptures?

-But the Sacred Record had revealed something else as well, for we find that before Jacob and his family had departed from Laban's household, we're told that Rachel had stolen her father's household gods while he was away shearing the sheep (more on this in the next article).
-However, we also find that Jacob would make a mistake as well: "Moreover Jacob deceived Laban the Aramean by not telling him he was running away." -- (Genesis 31:20)
+But know that the Sacred Record had revealed something else as well?
+For we would find, that before Jacob and his family had departed from Laban's household, we're also told -- that Rachel had stolen her father's household gods, while he was away shearing the sheep (more on this in the next article).
+However this may have been, we would also find, that Jacob would make a serious mistake as well: "Moreover Jacob deceived Laban the Aramean by not telling him he was running away." -- (Genesis 31:20)

 In the next Bible Study Online Article: